-- Spotify, one of the pre-installed programs that comes with Windows 10.
+- Spotify: a pre-installed program that came with Windows 10.

-- Task Manager, Task manager is itself configured to run automatically.
+- Task Manager: Task manager is itself configured to run automatically (something I do).

-- VirtualBox Guess Additions, a part of the VirtualBox software I use to run different versions of Windows and other operating systems.
+- VirtualBox Guest Additions: a part of the VirtualBox software I use to run different versions of Windows and other operating systems.

 A more complex example is my laptop.

-You can see it’s a much lengthier list of programs that all start at some point when I log in to my my machine.
+You can see it’s a much lengthier list of programs, all of which start when I log in to my machine.

 How do we figure out which ones we need to start automatically, and which we can safely disable?

-Many of the items in the Startup list are components obviously related to software you recognize.
+Many of the items in the Startup list are obviously related to software you’ll recognize.

 For the rest, right-click on the item and you’ll find there’s a handy “Search online” link.

-Click that, and a web page will open searching for the named item.1 For many items, this will give you clear clues as to what the item is for and why you might want it to run automatically.
+Click that, and a webpage will open searching for the named item.1 For many items, this will give you clues as to what the item is for and why you might want it to run automatically.

-Search can be misleading, so I have to advise that you bring some skepticism to the table as well.
-In the example above — Adobe GC Invoker Utility — several search results indicated that it was malware!
+Search can be misleading, so I have to advise you to bring some skepticism to the table as well.
+In the example above — Adobe GC Invoker Utility — several search results indicated it was malware!
 In my case, it is not; it’s a component of Adobe software I have installed.
-Reading the information returned by the search, I learned that:
+Reading the information returned by the search, I learned:

 - It is not necessary to have it start at Startup.

-- Malware does, occasionally, disguise itself as this program.
-The actual location of the file is important.
+- Malware does occasionally disguise itself as this program.
+The location of the file is important.

 For many (though not all) items in the Startup list, the right-click list also includes an item called “Open file location”.
-Click on that, and Windows File Explorer will open to the actual location on your hard disk containing the file that’s run on Startup.
+Click on that, and Windows File Explorer will open to the location on your hard disk containing that file.